fischermoseley/manta/doc/logic_analyzer_core.md

 manta playback manta.yaml my_logic_analyzer sim/playback.v
 ```

 Generates a Verilog wrapper at `sim/playback.v`, which can then be instantiated in the testbench in which it is needed.
 An example instantiation is provided at the top of the output verilog, so a simple copy-paste into the testbench is all that's necessary to use the module.
+This module is also fully synthesizable, so you can use it in designs that live on the FPGA too, if so you so wish.

 ## Examples